Today I will write to you about seven wonderful techniques used in the latest generation WiFi6 devices by 802.11ax standard, i.e. WiFi6.

 Where did the idea for a new generation of WiFi come from, if WiFi5 gave a really impressive performance, speeds often exceeding the speeds of home transmission providers?

 Well, it turned out in practice that the number of devices that require WiFi transmission in our homes is starting to increase.
-Mobile phones, TVs, laptops, computers, and also refrigerators, thermostats on radiators, cameras, motion sensors, switches for remote management of smart home etc. When I recently looked at my home WiFi router, I was surprised to find that the number of WiFi connections is several times greater on the number of household members, so the argument is specific.
+Mobile phones, TVs, laptops, computers, and also refrigerators, thermostats on radiators, cameras, motion sensors, switches for remote management of the smart homes, etc. When I recently looked at my home WiFi router, I was surprised to find that the number of WiFi connections is several times greater than the number of household members, so the argument is specific.

 In addition to connecting to the network, these routers use a new generation transmission interface, the so-called “Link aggregation 802.3ad”, which means 2.5 Gbit/s on one port.
 In order to communicate these 11Gbit/s with the world, you need to connect the device to the router, which has 1 2.5Gbit/s port and 8 ports of 1 Gbit/s.
 It is already a network, not just a simple WiFi router.
 I do not suggest doing such an installation for your home.